nanoy42/dinomail/docs/source/linking.rst

     password = secret
     hosts = 127.0.0.1
     dbname = dinomail
-    query = SELECT 1 FROM dinomail_virtualdomain WHERE name='%s'
+    query = SELECT 1 FROM core_virtualdomain WHERE name='%s'

 .. note:: We select 1 because we must have a map with the key being the domain and the value is meaningless.